Lee-Sutton/docker-tutorial/readme.md

 -   `web`: the name of our service (it can be anything you like)
 -   `build`: Specifies the directory of which docker file to use
 -   `command`: the command to run when the container starts in our case we want to start the django server
+-   `ports`: This maps ports running in the container to ports running on your host
 -   `volumes`: allow us to share code between our host machine and the container.
 This is how we can develop using docker

 #### Database service